wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 Your app could help businesses with an external loyalty program keep their programs synced.

-+ Step 1: Create a mapping between the external program and Loyalty.
+1. Create a mapping between the external program and Loyalty.
 	> **Note:** Make sure to include the customer’s email, both account IDs, and current point balance in the mapping.
 Store the mapping on your servers.
-You can see one example how to set up such a mapping in the [Set Up Loyalty Flow](https://dev.wix.com/api/rest/loyalty/example _flows#set_up_loyalty).
+You can see one example how to set up such a mapping in the [Set Up Loyalty Flow](https://dev.wix.com/api/rest/loyalty/example_flows#set_up_loyalty).
-+ Step 2: Listen to all relevant Loyalty and external webhooks:
+1. Listen to all relevant Loyalty and external webhooks:
     * Account created
     * Account deleted
     * Balance updated
-+ Step 3: Update the point balance, and add or delete accounts in the mapping accordingly.
+1. Update the point balance, and add or delete accounts in the mapping accordingly.
-+ Step 4: Adjust Loyalty or the external program accordingly.
+1. Adjust Loyalty or the external program accordingly.
     > **Note:** Make sure to include logic that ignores webhooks triggered as the result of a sync.
 This will prevent your app from getting caught in an endless loop.